Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 Today, everyone is concerned about sustainability and green choices.
 Consumers increasingly choose products that have less impact on the environment.
 Moreover, when it comes to their homes, shoppers are looking for ecofriendly choices in remodeling.
 Metal roofing is a green choice for many reasons.
 Thus, homeowners are opting to install metal roofs on their homes more and more often.
 But not every roofing contractor has the knowledge and experience to install metal roofing correctly.
 When searching for metal roofs near me in North Carolina, you’ll want a skilled roofing company like Xterior LLC.

 But metal roofs are extremely durable too, surviving years of severe weather.
-Typically, manufacturers build metal roofs to withstand winds up to 140 mph.
-However, FEMA has documented one standing seam metal roof surviving winds of 170 mph.
+FEMA has documented one standing seam metal roof surviving winds of 170 mph.
 Furthermore, metal panels are highly resistant to hail, a common occurrence here in North Carolina.
-Also, ice damming is virtually non-existent.
 Because snow slides right off metal panels, ice doesn’t have a chance to form.

 It wasn’t that long ago when your only choice in metal roofing was bare, corrugated panels.
 Colors were a choice of gray or…gray!
 Thus, most homeowners chose asphalt shingles.
 As manufacturers improved their product with bold colors and stunning styles, homeowners began to choose metal for their roofing needs.
 And so, the market share continues to increase every year.